 Both black and green teas have different amounts of caffeine in them.
 Green tea has lesser caffeine content than black tea- 9-50mg/cup in comparison to 42-17mg/cup.
 So if you want to have an energetic morning then black tea is the one for you, but if you want to relax your blood vessels and just enjoy a soothing drink, choose green tea.
 Milk tea, unfortunately, does not have a calming or an energising effect.

 Benefits for your heart:

-Black tea is probably the healthier option if you want to derive cardiovascular benefits from your daily cuppa.
+Black tea is probably a healthier option if you want to derive cardiovascular benefits from your daily cuppa.
 While green tea has abundant EGCG which creates a lining along your blood vessels to reduce stress, black tea offers more benefits.
 Black tea can improve the function of your blood vessels if you suffer from coronary artery disease.
 Apart from that, both can lower the levels of harmful cholesterol.
 There's no evidence that supports that milk tea can be beneficial for your heart.

-So in the end it's your call to choose black or green tea, whichever works best for you.
+So, in the end, it's your call to choose black or green tea, whichever works best for you.
 Try avoiding milk tea as the milk steals away the essential health benefits of tea.
 Just remember to have no more than 10 cups of green tea a day, and no more than 4 cups of black.